peer2cloud/documentation/README.md

 $ bitcoin-cli getbalance
 ```

-12. Check wallet sizes, should be minimal
+12. Check wallet sizes, they should be minimal

 13. Start iguana, dpow
 ```